SMRxT/style-guide/elm/README.md

 - Must have simple documentation explaining how to use the component.
 No need to go overboard, but it needs to be there.
 Imagine you're publishing the package on elm-package!
 Use `--warn` to get errors for missing documentation.
 - Expose Model and the Msg constructors.
 - Use `type alias Model a = { a | b : c }` to allow extending of things.
-- Provide an API file as example usage of the module.
-- Follow either the [elm-api-component](https://github.com/NoRedInk/elm-api-components) pattern, or the [elm-html-widgets](https://github.com/NoRedInk/elm-html-widgets) pattern

 #### Examples
 - Paging